danilovsergei/network-dispatcher/README.md

 ## Script mounts/umount local CIFS share through SSH tunnel
 This config implements ssh tunnel to the local cifs share to make it securely accessible through internet
 * `SSH_PORT` - port on external hostname to forward your ssh server local port.
-Any free port will work.
+Local 22-> `SSH_PORT` port forwarding rule must be configured on the router to make it work
 * `SSH_USER` - user to login to your ssh server
 * `SSH_HOST` - your external hostname, I use dynamic DNS provider to get my hostname
 * `PRIVATE_KEY` - private key to login to your ssh server\